Minuscule 472

-Minuscule 472 (in the Gregory-Aland numbering of New Testament manuscripts), α 1386 (in the Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament, written on parchment.
+Minuscule 472 is a Greek minuscule manuscript of the New Testament Gospels, written on parchment.
+It is designated by the siglum 472 in the Gregory-Aland numbering of New Testament manuscripts, and as α 1386 in the Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been assigned to the 13th century.

 Biblical scholar and textual critic Frederick H. A. Scrivener labelled it by number 511.